ayomide-adekunle/map_my_world/README.md

 Create a my_robot ROS package to hold your robot, the white ball, and the world.

 Design a differential drive robot with the Unified Robot Description Format.
 Add two sensors to your robot: a lidar and a camera.
 Add Gazebo plugins for your robot’s differential drive, lidar, and camera.
 The robot you design should be significantly different from the one presented in the project lesson.
 Implement significant changes such as adjusting the color, wheel radius, and chassis dimensions.
-Or completely redesign the robot model!
-After all you want to impress your future employers :-D

 House your robot inside the world you built in the Build My World project.